 The best part of owning a scratch off map is getting to show it off!
 You could just pin it to your wall using thumb tacks, OR you could class it up a bit more by placing your map into a nice frame.
 Framing a scratch off map is a little different than standard poster framing because you’ll want easy scratching access.
+Framing the best scratch off map is easy if you follow the suggestions below:

 1. Hanger Frame